rollmug/imagemagick-docker/README.md

 ## Securing the API

-It is highly recommended to secure the API endpoint.
+For installs on a public-facing server, it is highly recommended to secure the API endpoint.
 This package allows you to use Auth0's Machine-to-Machine (M2M) authentication, which will secure your API by authenticating a JWT token provided in the header:

 ```sh
 Authorization: Bearer {your-token}